RahibAly/rhasnainanwar.github.io/_posts/2017-09-07-sorting-algorithms.md

 ---
 layout: post
 title: "Sorting Algorithms: Revisited"
 excerpt: "Sorting the data is very important for indexing and searching.
-A lot of sorting algorithms have been developed so far to meet the current needs of speed."
+A lot of sorting algorithms have been developed so far to meet the current needs for speed and efficiency."
 image: ../images/cube-2031511_1280.jpg
 tags:
   - 100 algorithms